dafniLettos/Mito_3243/SAIGE_SLE.md

 ```
 git clone git@github.com:weizhouUMICH/SAIGE.git
 ```
+## Will be using docker image of tool
 ```
 docker pull wzhou88/saige:1.3.0
 ```
-## To mount data in the container
+To mount data in the container in an interactive session
 ```
 docker container run --rm -it -v .:/app/mydata 'wzhou88/saige:1.3.0' /bin/bash
 ```
-Interactive session...
 -------------------
 ### CREATING A SPARSE Genomic Relationship Matrix (GRM):
-#### Use hard-called filtered genotypes, after remoning individuals of non European ancestry
+Use hard-called filtered genotypes, after removing individuals of non European ancestry
 ```
 Starting with: 408 Individuals and 558,579 Markers